GiGurra/kdump/README.md

   --global-resource, --gr      Specify global resources.
 If omitted - use all
                                available                                 [array]
-  --exclude-resource, --er     Exclude resource                          [array] --help                       Show help                               [boolean]
+  --exclude-resource, --er     Exclude resource                          [array] --include-secrets            If to include secrets, default false. you will
+                               need to include encrypt-password or set
+                               encrypt-secrets false  [boolean] [default: false] --encrypt-secrets            If to encrypt the secrets resource.
+Default and recommended.
+To decrypt:
+                               openssl enc -d -aes-256-cbc -iv hexIV -K hexKey [boolean] [default: true] --encrypt-password, -p       Password for aes-256-cbc encryption of secrets resource.
+This must be 32 bytes hex (64 characters).You can generate one using:
+                               openssl rand -hex 32                     [string] --output-dir, -o             Output directory                         [string] --help                       Show help                               [boolean]
 ```